vishvAsa/notes/computing/computerArchitecture/Display.md

 Image brightness of atleast 1400 is good (2300 was tested successfully).
 Lamp life should be atleast 2000 lumens.

 For 340\\\), good projectors are available.

+## Adjustment
+- Brightness shouldn’t be lighter or darker than your surroundings.
+- Lower color temperature - less blue light, which is linked to more eyestrain.
+- Raise the device’s refresh rate.
+That will cause less flickering of the screen.